 Position: Business manager

 Yara holds a Master’s degree in Exercise Physiology from Northern Illinois University and an Illinois Teachers Certification in Physical Education.
-She currently teaches physical education to students at Belding Elementary, a Chicago Public School.
+Having taught physical education at Belding Elementary, a Chicago Public School, she now worked in the CPS corporate office at a PE policy educator.
 Youth development, and using the Teaching Personal and Social Responsibility Model is her specialty.
 She believes that physical education is the perfect tool to develop youth into responsible members of society.
+Recently, she received a prestigious alumni award from Northern Illinois University for her work in the Chicago Public School District.
 Her role at camp is to contribute to the development of new curricula related to sport and play, and come guest coach each summer!

 Rico has been with Camp Play-A-Lot as their Fitness Friday Coach for 2 summers.
 He is currently a certified personal training and the Founder/President of Healthy Heart Movement on Chicago’s north shore.
 He serves over 30 clients in the area from the ages of 10-75 years old.
 He is committed to motivating and inspiring people of all ages and especially loves to work with kids to see them grow and lead by example through active and healthy lifestyles.
 His hobbies include working out, playing basketball, and most importantly taking his 6 year old daughter to the park.